Clueless7/chat-application-assessment/README.md

 - The file should be found on `server/.env`

-3. On root directory, install and run the development server:
+3. On the root directory, install the packages and run the development server:

 ```console
 $ npm install